-- 1. For A1 refrigerant systems (R404A, R407A, R407F, R448A, R449A, R407C, R513A, R134a and R450A), recover refrigerant and evacuate system using a recovery unit and vacuum pump.
-All the refrigerant shall be recovered to avoid significant release. - 2.
-For A2L refrigerant systems (R454C, R455A, R454A and R1234yf), recover refrigerant and evacuate system using an A2L-dedicated recovery unit and vacuum pump.
-Ensure that the outlet of the vacuum pump is not close to any potential ignition source and that ventilation is available. - 3.
+- 1. Recover refrigerant and evacuate system using an A3-dedicated recovery unit and vacuum pump.
+All the refrigerant shall be recovered to avoid significant release.
+Ensure that the outlet of the vacuum pump is not close to any potential ignition source and that ventilation is available. - 2.
 Flush system with inert gas (dry nitrogen).
-Compressed air or oxygen shall not be used for purging refrigerant systems. - 4.
+Compressed air or oxygen shall not be used for purging refrigerant systems. - 3.
+For A3 refrigerant systems, the procedure of evacuation and flushing with oxygen-free nitrogen may need to be repeated until no refrigerant is present in the system.
+When the final oxygen-free nitrogen charge is used, the system shall be vented down to atmospheric pressure to enable work to take place. - 4.
 Disassemble components with a cutting tool. - 5.
 Drain, recover and dispose of compressor oil as appropriate.